HOW TO (For Current Members)¶

 When students join research teams, they may face the options of choosing topics.
 Here are some common misunderstanding about choosing research topics:

 If a student chooses a topic, the student cannot change the topic for the next forty years.
-Once in a while, a person makes a major breakthrough in science and gives a speech about the processs to the success.
+Once in a while, a person makes a major breakthrough in science and gives a speech about the process to the success.
 The person may say, “I have been solving this problem for forty years since I was a student.”
 These cases are rare (that’s why they are reported in news).
-It is common that a research changes topics as technologies become mature, new technologies (and problems) are created, or simply because these researchers change their interests.
+It is common that a researcher changes topics as technologies become mature, new technologies (and problems) are created, or simply because these researchers change their interests.

 The most important factor of deciding research topics is the needs of the research teams, not a student’s preference.
 A research team is often similar to a baseball team.
 If the team needs a left field now, you have to fill that position, or you are out of the team.
 The research topics are decided by professors according to multiple factors, for example, the existing expertise of the teams, the projection of the teams’ future needs, etc. It is rare that a professor allows a student to choose a topic without any boundary.
-Sometimes news reports major breakthroughs in science or technologies and says the people have been working on solving the same problems for decades.
-What is covered in news is rare; common situations are not covered in news.
-In other words, most researchers change topics over their careers.

 Many students think not choosing any topic gives them the freedom to choose something else later.
 This is also wrong for multiple reasons: